Getting to Tignes

 The train station at Bourg St Maurice (“Bourg”) is 30 kms (19 miles) away from Tignes.
 The easiest way to get from the train station to the resort is via a taxi or private transfer service – you can book one online with Ski-Lifts.
-Or you can take a bus because the bus station is close to the train station.
-Buses from Bourg to Tignes take about 45 mins to Les Brevieres, 50 mins to Tignes 1800, 60 mins to Tignes Le Lac and 65 mins to Val Claret.
-See www.altibus.com for bus timetable information and to book a ticket in advance (strongly recommended).
+Or you can take a bus because the bus station is close to the train station – although you may have to wait a while, and when you do board a bus the journey times are longer than by private transfer – about 45 minutes to Tignes les Brevieres, 50 mins to Tignes 1800, 60 mins to Tignes Le Lac and 65 mins to Val Claret.
+See Altibus for timetables and to book a ticket in advance (strongly recommended).

 Trains from Paris for Bourg St Maurice depart from the Gare de Lyon.
 The fastest take just over four and a half hours but most direct ones take between five and six hours, and most indirect ones between six and seven, and involve changing once or twice at Chambery, Aix Les Bains and/or Lyon. see www.voyages-sncf.com for details.

 From the UK, Eurostar (www.eurostar.com) operates services to Bourg St Maurice from London St Pancras, which takes between eight and and ten hours.
 There are some direct trains with no changes, but these can take longer than services with one change in Paris, which necessitates getting from the Gare du Nord to the Gare de Lyon.
 If you take the Metro this is just two stops on RER line D (Direction Melun).
 Even allowing time to buy tickets and walk to and from platforms, this should not take more than 30 to 40 minutes.
 But if you have a lot of baggage, a taxi ride might be a better option.